Clinic Schedule & Information

 The Hockey Canada Officiating Program (HCOP) requires that every official complete a certification program each season in order to officiate.
 As such, Hockey Eastern Ontario offers a variety of clinic dates and formats for officials to certify at the beginning of each season.

-Hockey Eastern Ontario breaks the certification process down into three main categories:
+Hockey Eastern Ontario breaks the certification process down into two (2) main categories:

-- New Officials: New officials are required to complete an online course through Hockey University, as well as attend a four (4) hour in-person clinic.
+- New Officials: New officials (regardless of age and level) are required to complete an online course through Hockey University, attend a four (4) hour in-person clinic, as well as attend a one (1) hour on-ice session.
 A new official will not be able to sign up for their in-person clinic until they have fully completed the Hockey University program.
 A new official must register for an in-person clinic specifically marked for new officials. (*Official - New Youth Referee Clinics)

 To help you determine which level to take, click here for more information on the level system.